neuml/txtai/docs/api/index.md

   -d '{"name":"sumfrench", "elements": ["https://github.com/neuml/txtai"]}'
 ```

-## HTTPS

-The API service command specified earlier starts a Uvicorn server as a HTTP service on port 8000.
-To run a HTTPS service, consider the following options.

-- [TLS Proxy Server](https://fastapi.tiangolo.com/deployment/https/). *Recommended choice*.
-With this configuration, the txtai API service runs as a HTTP service only accessible on the localhost/local network.
-The proxy server handles all encryption and redirects requests to local services.
-See this [example configuration](https://www.uvicorn.org/deployment/#running-behind-nginx) for more.

-- [Uvicorn SSL Certificate](https://www.uvicorn.org/deployment/).
-Another option is setting the SSL certificate on the Uvicorn service.
-This works in simple situations but gets complex when hosting multiple txtai or other related services.

 ## Local instance

 A local instance can be instantiated.
 In this case, a txtai application runs internally, without any network connections, providing the same consolidated functionality.
 This enables running txtai in Python with configuration.